 “Top-down” approaches.

 In bottom-up approaches (above) the key prerequisite is to gain enough knowledge of the modeled GRNs in order to capture its intrinsic behaviors see above or Middleton et al, (2012) for a good review [13].
-However for many systems this initial knowledge still need to be investigated.
+However for many systems this initial knowledge still need to be discovered.

 “Top-down” approaches use computers algorithms in order to infer potential connections/causality in GRNs from Omics datasets.
 In general many techniques are used to infer GRNs in the field of systems biology (for reviews see [1, 21]).
 These techniques tend to be very successful in simpler systems such as bacteria.
 Striking example is the model built from multi level dataset (including transcriptomic data and CRE inference) of the gene regulatory programs that lead Halobacterium salinarum response to environmental cues.
 The model has been built de novo by machine learning procedure based on 72 transcription factors responding to 9 environmental factors.
 The same model was able to predict correct gene response (80% of the genome) in 147 untested conditions [2].
-To our opinion this demonstrates that “top-down” approaches can be very successful and has to be scaled up in order to reach the same predictive power in eukaryotic multi-cellular system [22].
+In our opinion this demonstrates that “top-down” approaches can be very successful and has to be scaled up in order to reach the same predictive power in eukaryotic multi-cellular system [22].
 However in plant science, since this eukaryotic system is far more complex than yeast or bacteria, we can say that the field of GRN de novo learning if far less advanced.

-In the plant field the 3 most popular/used top-down approaches methods are i) classical correlations networks, ii) Graphical Gaussian model (GGM) (partial correlation), iii) State-space modeling or combinations of the above.
+[Because I discuss this later, please cut from here] In the plant field the 3 most popular/used top-down approaches methods are i) classical correlations networks, ii) Graphical Gaussian model (GGM) (partial correlation), iii) State-space modeling or combinations of the above.
 Each of them has different power for defining causality in networks.
+[To here]

 Correlations networks are very popular in the plant science field [23].
 For instance coupled to other level of integrations they where able to highlight key features of GRNs in plants.
 For instance the use of the Multinetwork [24, 25], that collate (among others integration levels): putative TFCis-Regulatory-Elements (CRE), protein-protein, miRNA--| mRNA interactions highlighted important Nitrogen/circadian clock connections.
 Indeed, together with correlation networks the Multinetwork was able to highlight a key role of Nitrogen (N) regulation of CCA1 and vice versa, the role of CCA1 in the control of N assimilation through the direct (validated by Chromatin-IP) transcriptional regulation of the Asparagine Synthase 1 gene [26].
 The same work revealed that bZIP1 could be a regulator of ASN1, which was experimentally validated by a different lab [27].
 Moreover, correlation network approaches were strikingly successful in identifying 2 genes (a myo-inositol-1-phosphate synthase, and a Kelch-domain protein) correlating with biomass accumulation in plants [28].
 Their individual role was further supported by association mapping study that demonstrated coherent allelic diversity at their locus [28].